dayton-outar/shillings/docs/OPERATIONS/TALENT.md

 | **12.
 Departmental Objectives** | - Does not understand or appreciate departmental goals. <br> - Individualistic. | - Little appreciation or understanding of goals. <br> - Occasionally a team player. | - Appreciates and understands departmental objectives. <br> - Demonstrates team work. | - Major contributor to the department achieving its objectives. | - Motivates and trains others in the department. <br> - Considered a leader in the department. |

 This table is a performance scoring guide that evaluates employees across different competencies, ranging from organizational ability and customer relations to job attitude and initiative.
 Each area is rated from unsatisfactory (1) to consistently exceeding requirements (5).

+[^1]: Chapter 2. _How to Work Well on Teams_.
+Software Engineering at Google.
+Curated by Titus Winters, Tom Manshreck & Hyrum Wright